ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Debug.md

 ### Debug functions usage

-The debug function is a printf-style function which takes a format string followed by arguments, as the example shown below.
+The `debug` function is a printf-style function that takes a format string followed by arguments, as the example below shows.

 ```C
 void *operator new(std::size_t count) {